For the current 2023 USPS rates, visit our USPS 2023 Shipping Rate Changes: Flat Rate, Priority, First Class, w/Tables blog!

 Many online sellers, particularly those starting out, may not be fully aware of the rules each carrier has when it comes to shipping liquids.
 Since shipping rates and guidelines are updated each year, things can become difficult to get right.
 On top of that, Google seems to think that the only liquid people want to ship is alcohol, so that dominates the search results (by the way, we cover that in this support article).
+Plus, shipping food with USPS comes with its own set of guidelines that are completely different from liquids.

 To help merchants who ship liquids often—vendors like CBD oil, essential oils, makeup and beauty supplies, and more—we did some digging ourselves to help you understand the rules to follow when shipping liquids via USPS, FedEx, and UPS.